 - Pre- and post- knowledge inventory: The PLSC department conducts short standardized Qualtrics surveys during the second week and the thirteenth week of the semester for each of PLSC's 2000-level courses consisting of a core set of questions for each course.
-The objective is to track knowledge acquisition over the course of the semester and to use the data that we gather to further strengthen our teaching methodologies in these crucial gateway courses. - Capstone survey: The PLSC department conducts a survey of all students in enrolled in a required senior-level capstone course regarding their self-rated proficiency on each of the goals listed above in the 12th week of the class.
-It should be noted that starting in catalog year 2021, all PLSC majors are now required to complete a capstone course (either PLSC 4153 Public Policy or PLSC 4913 International Studies Seminar). - Senior Writing Requirement: As part of the requirement for the PLSBA, students must complete a high-quality senior writing assignment (or honors essay) wherein students demonstrate their ability to write about and analyze political issues, construct a well-designed argument using appropriate academic literature, and communicate in a professional manner.
+The objective is to track knowledge acquisition over the course of the semester and to use the data that we gather to further strengthen our teaching methodologies in these crucial gateway courses. - Capstone survey: The PLSC department conducts a survey of all students enrolled in a required senior-level capstone course regarding their self-rated proficiency on each of the goals listed above in the 12th week of the class.
+It should be noted that students enrolled as PLSC majors since catalog year 2021 are now required to complete such a capstone course (either PLSC 4153 Public Policy or PLSC 4913 International Studies Seminar). - Senior Writing Requirement: As part of the requirement for the PLSCBA, students must complete a high-quality senior writing assignment (or honors essay) wherein students demonstrate their ability to write about and analyze political issues, construct a well-designed argument using appropriate academic literature, and communicate in a professional manner.
 The final paper is reviewed and approved by a PLSC faculty member.
 The PLSC department continuously reviews its senior writing assignment policy, resulting in policy revisions in 2010 and again in 2014.
 See: http://fulbright.uark.edu/departments/political-science/undergraduate-studies/plsc-swr-guidelines.pdf.
-The PLSC department plans to develop a rubric that reflects the PLSC department's SLOs to be used by capstone course instructors when evaluating these senior writing assignments.